ocurity/dracon/docs/getting-started.md

   /etc/dracon/migrations/enrichment
 ```

-\* Notice that the repo we are using over here is slightly different than the
+\* Notice that the repo we are using is slightly different than the
-one we pushed the
+one we pushed the images in the previous step.
+That's because with local
-images in the previous step.
-That's because with local registries the registry
+registries the registry is exposed on a port in localhost, however inside the
-is exposed on a port in localhost, however inside the KiND cluster, that's not
+KiND cluster, that's not the case.
+Instead the registry's host is
-the case.
-Instead the registry's host is `kind-registry:5000`.
+`kind-registry:5000`.
+This is also going to be important later when we will
-This is also going to be important later when we will deploy the pipelines
+deploy the pipelines and their image repositories will also have to be set to
-and their image repositories will also have to be set to this value.
+this value.

 \**Make sure that you use the draconctl image that you pushed in the repository